-There once was a woman in a Labour Ward, Who was not feeling very assured Her dignity was left Upon clinical request Outside the room , where it was to be ignored. –it doesn’t have to be like this!
-Seven Ways to Facilitate Informed Decision Making 1.
-Encourage Questions Allow time for questions to be…Keep reading
+There once was a woman in a Labour Ward, Who was not feeling assured Her dignity was left Upon clinical request Outside the room to be ignored. –it doesn’t have to be like this!
+Seven Ways for care providers to Facilitate Informed Decision Making 1.
+Encourage Questions Allow time for questions to be asked…Keep reading

 In birth, you must make informed decisions, you must provide consent But if you insist to plan it and communicate intent, then we really must insist, that the only way we’ll listen is if you make your wording sweet enough to glisten.
 So many websites on ‘how to birth plan’ tell you your plan…Keep reading